top of page

-in my exploration of clay, glaze and fire I seek to understand myself and the contradiction with in me, how I move, how I make, how I engage with the world.
-As a Non binary artist I am drawn to ceramics, a fragile yet strong material; something that can last for centuries or broken at birth; its soft and malleable till its transformed to something hard and solid.
+In my exploration of clay, glaze and fire, I seek to understand myself and the contradiction within me, how I move, how I make, and how I engage with the world.
+As a nonbinary artist, I am drawn to ceramics, a fragile yet strong material, something that can last for centuries or broken at birth; it's soft and malleable until it's transformed into something hard and solid.

 bent bodies